drugis/addis/README.md

 Requirements
 ------------

-ADDIS is made in [Java][4], and requires Java 6 (JRE 1.6) or newer.
+ADDIS is made in [Java][4], and requires Java 7 (JRE 1.7) or newer.
 Most modern operating systems ship with a suitable JRE.

 Versions
 --------

 1.16.7: Add export to ADDIS 2.
+Require Java 7.

 1.16.6: Bugfix release.